-From 2008 to 2010, Tikvah Weiner was the Program on the Environment administrator, a much beloved staff member who is remembered fondly for her positive and joyous spirit.
+From 2008 to 2013, Tikvah Weiner worked at the Program on the Environment, as a graduate program adviser and then administrator, and was a much beloved staff member who is remembered fondly for her positive and joyous spirit.

-This Spring, thanks to the generosity of donors to Tikvah’s Fund, the Campus Sustainability Fund, UW Landscape Architecture and UW Department of Urban Design & Planning, an outdoor space is under construction in honor of Tikvah.
+This Spring, thanks to the generosity of donors to Tikvah’s Fund; the Campus Sustainability Fund; UW Landscape Architecture; UW Department of Urban Design & Planning; and UW Department of Facilities Maintenance & Construction, an outdoor learning and teaching space is under construction in honor of Tikvah.

 Under the guidance of Daniel Winterbottom, Landscape Architecture students have designed a vibrant space on part of the School of Aquatic and Fisheries lawn, across the parking lot from Wallace Hall.
 The garden will contribute in lasting ways to the Program on the Environment community, as a place to gather, learn outside, reflect and enjoy.